Former SNP MP Natalie McGarry jailed for embezzling £25,000

 In December 2019, McGarry had an earlier conviction for embezzlement quashed after judges ruled she had suffered a miscarriage of justice.

+However, last month, the jury returned majority verdicts on two charges after three hours of deliberations.

-It was alleged during a second, six-week trial at Glasgow Sheriff Court that McGarry spent some of the money on expenses such as rent and shopping.
+It was alleged during the second, six-week trial at Glasgow Sheriff Court that McGarry spent some of the money on expenses such as rent and shopping.

 Her legal team had admitted that her finances were "disorganised" and "chaotic", but she denied both charges.